Ankita-mathur02/Ankita-mathur02/README.md

 ## 📊 About Me
 I am a **Technical Support Representative transitioning into Data Analysis**, with over **2+ years of experience** in technical troubleshooting and customer-facing roles at **Hewlett Packard (India)**.

-I am passionate about turning data into meaningful insights and currently building strong foundations in SQL and data analysis through hands-on learning and projects.
+I am passionate about learning data analysis because it turns data into meaningful insights.
+Currently building strong foundations in SQL and data analysis through hands-on learning and projects.
 Built beginner Power BI project.
 ---
 ## 🎓 Learning & Development